emagiz/emdocs/mds/howto/upgrade-eMagizMendixConnector.md

  - Error handling
  - Retry mechanisme

-# Step plan upgrading the eMagiz Mendix Connector
+## Step by step plan to upgrade the eMagiz Mendix Connector

 To get a new version of the eMagiz Mendix Connector in a Mendix app, the following steps from above need to be performed: